vcheeze/gopher-wood/README.md

 In the EC2 instance, [pm2](https://pm2.keymetrics.io/) is utilized to serve the app.
 In order to deploy the app again, simply `git pull` in the repo (found in `~/gopher-wood/`), `npm i` if `package.json` has been changed, then `npm run build`. pm2 should pick up the changes automatically from `__sapper__/build/` and serve the updated files.
 If your changes are not reflected, simply run `pm2 restart [PID of our process]` in the terminal.
 You can find the PID by entering `pm2 list`.

-For real time functionality, we are thinking of using [RethinkDB](https://rethinkdb.com).
-That has yet to be set up in the server.
+For IVC appointments, we use MariaDB to store booked appointments.
+This feature has not been deployed yet and is not in our EC2 VM yet.

+For real time functionality, we are currently using Firebase's realtime DB.
+For the future, we should consider using web sockets with MariaDB so that our DB is centralized.
+We can also consider [RethinkDB](https://rethinkdb.com) as an alternative.

 ### Technologies